rayabhisek123/CFAT/README.md

 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Frayabhisek123%2FCFAT&countColor=%23263759)

 ## :climbing: Updates
-- ✅ 2022-05-09: Release the first version of the paper at Arxiv.
+- ✅ 2024-03-24: Release the first version of the paper at Arxiv.
-- ✅ 2022-05-09: Release the supplementary material of the paper at Arxiv.
+- ✅ 2024-03-24: Release the supplementary material of the paper at Arxiv.
-- ✅ 2022-05-20: Release the codes, models and results of CFAT.
+- ✅ 2024-03-24: Release the codes, models and results of CFAT.
-- **(To do)** Update repo with CVPR version.
+- ✅ 2024-06-11: Update repo with CVPR version.
 - **(To do)** Release the small (CFAT-S) and large (CFAT-L) versions of our model.
 - **(To do)** Add the pre-trained model of CFAT for SRx4.
 - **(To do)** Add a Replicate demo for CFAT model implementation.